botnim/mat-msgm/README.txt

 The code is structured such that the main components can easily be replaced, e.g. the variable-grouping algorithm and the selection of an interpolation rule.

-A single-scale optimization scheme can be wrapped and placed under "TODO".
+A single-scale optimization scheme can be wrapped and placed in msgmOptimizeScale().